-Many women aren’t sure if their periods are too heavy, or they may figure the bleeding is just something they have to deal with.
-However, excessive bleeding is not normal and puts you at risk for anemia and fatigue.
-Clinton Ashford, MD, FACOG, and Rebecca Ashford, MD, at The Ashford Center in Athens, Georgia, specialize in the one procedure that can permanently eliminate heavy periods: Advanced Endometrial Ablation.
-To learn how this procedure can help you, call the office or schedule an appointment online today.
+Many women aren’t sure if their periods are too heavy, or they may think heavy, painful, or irregular bleeding is just something they have to live with.
+However, excessive or painful bleeding is not normal and it puts a woman at risk for anemia and fatigue.
+Dr. Clint Ashford, and Dr. Rebecca Ashford, specialize in helping women find the best solution for their heavy periods.

-Your periods are too heavy if you:
+Your periods are too heavy if: